alexfernandez/alexfernandez.github.io/2024/avis-minima.md

 and covering it up with just one layer of 20-micron ligthweight material (1.2 density) would use 8 grams.
 (For comparison, the lightest vegetable bags at a supermarket are 40~50 microns thick.)
+We also need about one gram of hydrogen inside.
-Really hard to fit in the remaining 6 grams a couple of motors, propellers, battery and control surfaces;
+Really hard to fit in the remaining 5 grams a couple of motors, propellers, battery and control surfaces;
-not to speak about some kind of structure, plus about one gram of hydrogen.
+not to speak about some kind of support.
 Believe me, I've tried.

 It makes no sense to remain at these scales when a bigger prototype is easier to build.